 If you encountered this issue, then you may see a message on your WordPress dashboard like this:

 Also, the error “the site is experiencing technical difficulties” can arise if you have recently updated any one of these: WordPress core, theme, or plugin because of incompatibility issues.

 2. PHP Error

-The technical difficulty error can also rise because of the older PHP version.
+The technical difficulty error can also arise because of the older PHP version.
 Hence, if you are using an outdated version of PHP on your site, this can be a reason for the error.
 Here is how it looks: